Get a quote today, we’ll call you back.

 Contact Us

-Momentum Health4Me is not a medical scheme product, and is not a substitute for medical scheme membership.
-The information provided on this website does not constitute advice in terms of the Financial Advisory and Intermediary Services Act.
 Momentum is a division of Momentum Metropolitan Life Limited, an authorised financial services provider (FSP 6406) and a wholly owned subsidiary of Momentum Metropolitan Holdings Limited.

-Bloom Gap Cover is not a medical Scheme.
-Products that are offered are not the same as that of a medical scheme.
+Momentum Gap Cover is not a medical scheme and is not a substitute for medical scheme membership.
+Benefits offered are not the same as those of a medical scheme.
+Bloom Gap Cover is underwritten by Guardrisk Insurance Company Limited (FSP 5394).

 Privacy Policy